Applying for an extension

-A person who is in Australia as the holder of a temporary visa should never let their visa expire without departing.
+A person who is in Australia as the holder of a temporary visa should never let their visa expire before departing.
 If this occurs then the person will become an unlawful non-citizen and be subject to removal from Australia.
 Once a person becomes an unlawful non citizen they will have only a very small number of options available to them to remain lawfully in Australia.

 - the subclass 600 tourist visa,